Getting Started

 The test script is very short so you probably won't even notice when it has executed but you can go into AnyRobot Runner and check the activity monitor where you will notice that the script has executed.

 We highly encourage you to check out the sample repository for task-based solutions.
-You can find them in this or checkout Developing Robots page.
+You can find them in this git repository or checkout Developing Robots page.